-How does Kirovohrad, your native city, sound like?
+How does Kropyvnytskyi, your native city, sound like?
 What is happening there?
-What problems do you have?
+What problems do you face?

-My friend, Dima Danilenko, writes true and minimalistic music.
-He records his hypnotic sequences under the overloaded 909th four on the floor, gently modulating the faders manually.
-In Kyiv, Konstantin Lobanov has already recorded many tracks having his own style and pre-conceived ideas.
-Recently, in Odessa, the audience took his live in an overall rating of five plus.
-I also like music from Misha Shevchenko (Enformig), Lesha Volosunov (Hateyouall) and Kostya Karpin – really worth listening to.
+My friend Dima Danilenko writes true and minimalistic music.
+He records his hypnotic sequences along with overloaded 909 bass drum, gently modulating the faders manually.
+In Kyiv, Konstantin Lobanov has already recorded many thoughtful tracks in his own special style.
+Recently, he had live performance in Odessa and the audience gave him an A-plus.
+I also like music from Misha Shevchenko aka Enformig, Lesha Volosunov aka Hateyouall, and Kostia Karpin.
+All these guys are really worth listening to.

-How did you come to techno and what does it mean for you?
+How did you come to techno?
+What does it mean to you?

-Are you more a DJ or a producer?
-How is it interconnected?
+Are you more of a DJ or a producer?
+Is there a connection?

-I never referred to myself as a DJ and I don’t like this word.
-However, I really like to be in this place, besides it gives me useful knowledge for creating music.
-When a producer makes a one-minute loop at the beginning and the end of the track - it becomes interconnected.
+I’ve never called myself a DJ, I don’t like this word.
+However, I really like being behind the DJ booth.
+Besides, it gives me useful knowledge for creating music.
+When a producer makes a minute-long loop at the beginning and at the end of the track, DJing and producing become interconnected.
 It also seems to me that if you write techno for the convenience of the DJ, there is a bigger chance to release your music.

 What does your setup consist of?

-I have no analogue instruments and axe processors.
-I do everything I need easily in Ableton.
-My main weapon is sampling and plugins, which mimic vintage sound, give me the desired result.
-The main thing is to understand how they work and where t apply them.
-Perhaps, I will acquired some axe in the future, but for a good pre-mastering I get enough from virtual devices.
+I have no analogue instruments and hardware processing units.
+I do everything I need in Ableton Live easily.
+My main weapon is sampling; plugins which mimic vintage sound also give me the desired result, the main thing is to understand how they work and where to apply them.
+Perhaps, I will get my hands on some hardware mastering gear in the future, but virtual devices are okay for decent pre-mastering.

 Who did influence your music?

-Of course, it was Belville trio and their colleagues from Detroit.
-However, I could find myself thanks to Renee Pavlovich, Marcel Fengler and Zenker brothers.
-These are the guys, who perfectly combine the ideas of the past with the current and vice versa.
-Each of them is what turns me on and makes to write new music.
-These guys are my fount of inspiration.
+First of all, it was the Belleville Three and their colleagues from Detroit.
+However, I also found my voice thanks to Renee Pavlovich, Marcel Fengler and Zenker Brothers.
+These are the guys who perfectly combine ideas of the past with modern sound, and vice versa.
+Each of them is what turns me on and makes me write new music.

-What can you say about Ukraine on the global stage?
+What can you say about Ukraine’s place on the global scene?

-Everything is going well so far - techno expands with each party.
-If I'm not mistaken, four European artists visited Kyiv for the past six months, not counting our celebrities, but each of them has made a huge impression on the audience.
-Imagine what would happen if foreign artists would come more often, lights would be better and the audience would grow - we have already taken this path and it is unlikely to stop soon.
+Everything is going well so far.
+Techno scene expands with each and every party.
+If I'm not mistaken, only four European artists have visited Kyiv over the past six months, but each of them has made a huge impression on the audience.
+Imagine what would happen if foreign artists would come more often, lighting design would be better, and the audience would grow!
+We are walking this path already and unlikely to stop anytime soon.

-I can’t say for all dance music, but techno has already gained a new shade.
-I don’t even know how to describe it.
-Just listen to Lakker, Ontal, Ascion, you might say that there is nothing new in them, but their broken rhythm and distortion on almost all instruments sound cool.
+Can’t tell you about all the dance music, but techno has already gotten a fresh new flavor.
+Don’t even know how to describe it properly, just listen to Lakker, Ontal, or Ascion.
+You might say that there is nothing special, but their broken rhythms and distortion on almost every instrument sound cool.

-It is difficult to say that challenges that stand before me are real problems.
-Nowadays, everything can be solved.
+I don’t think that challenges that stand before me are real problems.
+Everything can be solved nowadays.